Gennady Padalka

-Gennady Ivanovich Padalka (Гeнна́дий Ива́нович Па́далка; born 21 June 1958 in Krasnodar, Soviet Union) is a Russian Air Force officer and Roscosmos cosmonaut.
+Gennady Ivanovich Padalka (Гeнна́дий Ива́нович Па́далка; born 21 June 1958) is a Russian Air Force officer and retired Roscosmos cosmonaut.
 Padalka is the only person to have served as commander of the International Space Station (ISS) four times.
-He previously held the record for the most time spent in space at 878 days until Oleg Kononenko broke this record on February 4, 2024 at 07:30:08 UTC and is currently at 2nd position.
+He previously held the record for the most time spent in space at 878 days until Oleg Kononenko broke this record on February 4, 2024.
 He worked on both Mir and the International Space Station.

 Personal life

 Padalka is married to Irina Anatoliyevna Padalka (Ponomareva).
 They have three daughters: Yuliya, Yekaterina, and Sonya.
 He enjoys the theater, parachute sport and diving.

 Education and training

 Padalka graduated from Yeysk Military Aviation College in 1979.
 After graduation, he served as a pilot and later a senior pilot in the Russian Air Force, eventually attaining the rank of colonel.
 He has logged 1500 flight hours in six types of aircraft as a First Class Pilot in the Russian Air Force.
 In addition, he has performed more than 300 parachute jumps as an Instructor of General Parachute Training.
 Padalka also worked as an engineer-ecologist at the UNESCO International Center of Instruction Systems until 1994.
 He is an investigator for the Advanced Diagnostic Ultrasound in Microgravity Project, a US Government funded study investigating strategies for applying diagnostic telemedicine to space.